E-Mirza/Portfolio-repo/README.md

 #Description

-Building an Inverted Index with stop words using SQL
+Building an Inverted Index with stop words using SQL.